July 12, 2022

 For lots of employees who’ve grown to appreciate the freedom and flexibility of remote work, that’s great news.
 When Robert Half conducted a survey in April, one-third of respondents said a forced full-time return to the office would lead them to seek out new jobs.
 Another survey, by Morning Consult, revealed a similar level of enthusiasm for the hybrid system: 87 percent of respondents wanted to work at least one day from home, and half of them said they’d look elsewhere for work if that’s not possible.

-Of course, not everyone’s thrilled about the new normal.
+Of course, not everyone’s thrilled about this trend.
 Clear and effective communication is at the core of every successful business.
 When that communication is done largely via video, phone, email and chat, critics worry it will break down and have a deleterious ripple effect across the enterprise.
 A survey by VitalSmarts found that “people are more than twice as likely to avoid speaking up about concerns with colleagues and managers virtually than when they worked together in person.
 In the past year, this silence has led to more unresolved issues that harm both the employee and the organization’s bottom line.”

 The survey also revealed this: “Top frustrations for remote employees include colleagues and managers not following through with commitments, making changes to projects unilaterally or without warning, and giving half-hearted commitment to their priorities.”